apache/doris/docs/en/docs/advanced/materialized-index.md

 	select k1, k2, k3 from table A where k3=1;
 	```

-	At this time, the query will read data directly from the mv_1 materialized view just created.
-The materialized view has a prefix index on k3, and query efficiency will also be improved.
+	At this time, the query will read data directly from the mv_1 materialized index just created.
+The materialized index has a prefix index on k3, and query efficiency will also be improved.

 ## Best Practice 4

 <version since="2.0.0"></version>

-In `Doris 2.0`, we have made some enhancements to the expressions supported by the materialized view.
-This example will mainly reflect the support for various expressions of the new version of the materialized view.
+In `Doris 2.0`, we have made some enhancements to the expressions supported by the materialized index.
+This example will mainly reflect the support for various expressions of the new version of the materialized index.

 1. Create a base table and insert some data.
     ```sql